Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Results

-We focused on the European sample, which has a decent sample size of 373, and applied baycn to each eQTL-gene set.
-Since the number of nodes in each graph is small, we used a fully connected graph as the input to baycn with a prior on edge states of $(p_0, p_1, p_2) = (0.05, 0.05, 0.9)$ as this prior balances the ability to identify false positive edges and correctly infer true edges.
-We also included the constraint that a gene cannot be the parent of an eQTL.
-We ran baycn once per eQTL-gene set for 30,000 iterations with a burn-in of 20\% and a step size of 120.
-When determining which edges to include in the inferred graph, we required a posterior probability of $> 0.4$ for edge presence.
+On each eQTL-gene-PC set, we used a fully connected graph as the input to baycn with a sparse prior $(p_0, p_1, p_2) = (0.05, 0.05, 0.9)$ .
+We also included in baycn the constraint that a gene cannot be the parent of an eQTL.
+We ran baycn for 50,000 iterations with a burn-in of 20\% and a step size of 200.

-To validate the graphs inferred from GEUVADIS, we also used data from the GTEx (Genotype-Tissue Expression) consortium, which collects genotype and gene expression data from over 50 tissues from approximately 900 individuals \citep{gtex2017}.
-We found that data are available for 46 eQTL-gene sets in LCLs from 115 individuals in GTEx.
-We applied baycn to these data with the same parameter settings as above, and present the results of seven eQTL-gene sets: four sets each involve two genes and three sets each involve three genes.

-We further examined the effect of confounding variables on the inference.
-On the one hand, the gene expression data in GEUVADIS and GTEx had been normalized using the PEER method \citep{stegle2012} to remove potential impact of demographic variables, batch effect, and other covariates.
-On the other hand, gene regulation is a complex process, and genes not included in an eQTL-gene set may also have an impact on the set.
-To account for this type of confounding, we included Principal Components (PCs) associated with each eQTL-gene set in the DAG inference (Supplementary Section S5).
-We used a fully connected graph as the input to baycn for each eQTL-gene set that had at least one PC associated with it (excluding the edges between any two PC nodes).
-On each eQTL-gene-PC set we ran baycn for 50,000 iterations with a burn-in of 20\% and a step size of 200.
-We used the same priors as above.